David Howlett, “Mormonisms”

 - an appreciation for the diversity of experience between and within Mormon denominations.

-- an awareness of how Mormons have shaped and been shaped by cultural constructions such as race, gender,
+- an awareness of how Mormons have shaped and been shaped by cultural constructions such as race, gender, sexuality, age, and class.

 - David J. Howlett and John-Charles Duffy, Mormonism: The Basics (New York: Routledge, 2016).